Fulgrimm/Fulgrimm/README.md

 👨‍💻 Hi there, I’m Miguel — a developer

+🌐 Web and E-commerce Projects
+I am expanding my portfolio with projects focused on digital business solutions:

+Website for a Sublimation Company: Designing and developing the digital presence for a sublimation business.

+Motorcycle Parts E-commerce Platform: Creating a complete e-commerce platform for the sale of motorcycle spare parts and accessories.

 🔭 I’m currently working on **Lumina**,
 a system designed to streamline medical consultations and act as a powerful digital assistant for healthcare professionals.